 Knowing the symptoms of depression can help you or someone you know get the treatment they need.

-One reason members of the LGBTQ+ community face higher rates of depression is discrimination and prejudice.
-More than half of the LGBTQ+ community has reported experiencing threats, harassment, violence, and hurtful comments about their sexual orientation or gender identity.
-Social isolation can also increase the risk of depression, and people who are LGBTQ+ may feel more alone and isolated in their community.
+One reason members of the LGBTQIA+ community face higher rates of depression is discrimination and prejudice.
+More than half of the LGBTQIA+ community has reported experiencing threats, harassment, violence, and hurtful comments about their sexual orientation or gender identity.
+Social isolation can also increase the risk of depression, and people who are LGBTQIA+ may feel more alone and isolated in their community.
 Geographic isolation can also contribute to this.
-An estimated 2.9 million people who are LGBTQ+ live in a rural county.
+An estimated 2.9 million people who are LGBTQIA+ live in a rural county.
 Smaller communities can make differences more visible and offer fewer support and service options.

-It’s not just that people who identify as part of the LGBTQ+ community are more at risk of depression.
-People who are LGBTQ+ also have a much higher risk of suicide.
+It’s not just that people who identify as part of the LGBTQIA+ community are more at risk of depression.
+People who are LGBTQIA+ also have a much higher risk of suicide.
 And they’re more likely to have depression that interferes with their everyday activities.

-One study found that 13% of people who are LGBTQ+ experienced mental health symptoms that were severe enough to interfere with their everyday activities.
-That is compared to 4% of those who were not members of the LGBTQ+ community.
+One study found that 13% of people who are LGBTQIA+ experienced mental health symptoms that were severe enough to interfere with their everyday activities.
+That is compared to 4% of those who were not members of the LGBTQIA+ community.